Posted on 10th August, 2019

 by Legal Staff

 You may have heard quite a bit about mesothelioma in the news lately.
-Mesothelioma is cancer that occurs in the thin layer of tissue that covers some of the internal organs, such as the lungs, heart, abdomen.
+Mesothelioma is a type of cancer that occurs in the thin layer of tissue that covers some of the internal organs, such as the lungs, heart, abdomen.

-While there are a variety of cancers, mesothelioma encompasses a high prevalence among those who were exposed to asbestos, especially veterans who served between 1935 and 1975 and anybody who was in a work environment where asbestos is prevalent.
+While there are a variety of cancers, mesothelioma encompasses a high prevalence among those who were exposed to asbestos, especially veterans who served between 1935 and 1975.

 Peritoneal mesothelioma, which occurs in the abdomen, causes signs and symptoms that may include: